DanielSpaniel8/sw-tools/README.md

 Add items to gamedata.gdata which can then be used to store persistant variables.
 Run the script and enter the variable name.

+quests.py

+Add custom quests to gamedata.gdata.
+Run the script and enter the required data.